Loki season 2: Casting

-Hiddleston, Gugu Mbatha-Raw, Wunmi Mosaku, Eugene Cordero, Tara Strong, Owen Wilson, and Sophia Di Martino return from the first season as Loki, Ravonna Renslayer, Hunter B-15, Casey / Hunter K-5E, Miss Minutes, Mobius M. Mobius, and Sylvie, respectively.
-Jonathan Majors also returns in the season, portraying Victor Timely, another variant of He Who Remains, who he portrayed in the first season, and Kang the Conqueror, who he played in the film Ant-Man and the Wasp: Quantumania (2023); Timely was also introduced at the end of Quantumania, appearing in that film's mid-credits scene.
+Hiddleston, Gugu Mbatha-Raw, Wunmi Mosaku, Eugene Cordero, Tara Strong, Owen Wilson, and Sophia Di Martino return from the first season as Loki, Ravonna Renslayer, Hunter B-15, Casey, Miss Minutes, Mobius M. Mobius, and Sylvie, respectively.
+Jonathan Majors also returns in the season as He Who Remains, while also portraying an additional variant of Kang the Conqueror, who he played in the film Ant-Man and the Wasp: Quantumania (2023), named Victor Timely; Timely was also introduced at the end of Quantumania, appearing in that film's mid-credits scene.
 Director Peyton Reed stated that the usage of the scene had felt natural due to the MCU's focus on multiversal stories, and the fact that the season and film were being concurrently developed.
-In May 2022, Marvel Studios President Kevin Feige stated that the "whole cast" would return from the first season.
+Majors was expected to appear in around half of the season's episodes.
+Neil Ellice also returns as Hunter D-90.
+Cordero and Ellice were made series regulars for the season.
+In May 2022, Feige stated that the "whole cast" would return from the first season.

-In July 2022, Rafael Casal was confirmed to be cast in an undisclosed "major role" in the season.
-In September, Ke Huy Quan was revealed to have been cast as a TVA archivist in the season, and Cordero was confirmed to have been made a series regular for the season.
-Feige personally reached out to Quan to ask him if he was interested in joining the MCU following the success of his return to acting in the film Everything Everywhere All at Once (2022).
-In December, Kate Dickie was revealed to have been cast in an undisclosed role, reportedly as a villain.
+In July 2022, Rafael Casal was confirmed to be cast in a "major role" in the season, TVA Hunter X-5 and the actor Brad Wolfe.
+In September, Ke Huy Quan was revealed to have been cast as TVA agent and technician Ouroboros "O. B.".
+Casting director Sarah Halley Finn suggested Quan for the series after seeing an early screening of his film Everything Everywhere All at Once (2022), with Marvel working quickly to offer him a part ahead of that film's wide release in April 2022, knowing it would result in Quan receiving many additional acting offers.
+Feige also personally reached out to Quan about accepting the role, not knowing that he was already a fan of the MCU and Loki's first season in particular.
+In December 2022, Kate Dickie was revealed to have been cast in the villain role of General Dox.
+Liz Carr also stars as Judge Gamble, while Richard Dixon stars as Robber Baron.